- Where can I get general guidance and resource material about this program and the grantmaking process?

 5. What is a Legislatively Allowable Activity (LAA)?

-The legislatively allowable activities for Title VII, Part A programs are listed in the Section 723(c) of the Higher Education Opportunity Act (HEOA) as amended, as well as OMB Circular A-21.
-If you are uncertain whether proposed activity is legislatively allowable or not you should always contact your assigned program officer to inquire.
+The legislatively allowable activities the PBI programs are listed in the Section 318 of the Higher Education Opportunity Act (HEOA) as amended, as well as OMB Circular A-21.
+If you are uncertain whether proposed activity is legislatively allowable or not you should always contact your assigned Program Officer to inquire.
 They will issue a written response with a determination.TOP

 6. What are the guidelines for drawing down funds for upcoming costs?